Prism Video Intelligence

 Your audience and the algorithm are pointing in opposite directions.

-We analyzed 1,930 videos across 5 Dutch news channels to understand why — and what to do about it.
+We analyzed 1,930 videos across 5 Dutch news channels to understand why.

 Your best content is invisible